ccarabine/memory-game/README.md

 Corrective action: Reset winnerName value to Null when the reset board function is called

-* During testing an isssue was identified on the main game.
+* During testing an issue was identified on the main game.
 The user could click on a 3rd / 4th card after clicking the 1st/2nd on the same turn.

 On investigation i noticed a spelling mistake on the boardDisable variable which stopped boardDisable resulting true and would stop the user from clicking a further card.

 Corrective action:  Corrected spelling

-* During testing an isssue was identified on the scoreboard.
+* During testing an issue was identified on the scoreboard.
 If the user didn't enter a name on the finish game modal, there would be no name on the scoreboard with a score

-Corrective action:  i put an if statement in savedetails function. if the value equal empty string then alert the user to enter their name else run the rest of the function
+Corrective action:  i put an if statement in savedetails function.
+If the value equal empty string then alert the user to enter their name else run the rest of the function

 # Unfixed Bugs